Zero paid placements. No brand can pay to rank higher on Simscanner.

 Is there 5G coverage for eSIMs in Poland?

 5G depends on the Polish network the eSIM rides and whether the plan includes it.
 All four operators run 5G, with Plus marketing full coverage on the 2.6 GHz band in most cities and the densest build-out around Warsaw, Krakow and the larger urban centres.
-Simscanner does not yet publish a verified per-brand 5G figure for Poland; the speed section fills in once verified.
+Simscanner publishes a modelled per-brand speed comparison for Poland in the speed section.

 How do I activate an eSIM before arriving in Poland?